Teruhiko Saigo, one of Showa Era's most popular singers, dies at 75

 Saigo, a native of the city of Kagoshima, was also a popular actor.
 His real name was Seiki Imagawa.

-His early songs “Kimi Dake wo” and “Junanasasi no Kono Mune ni” became hits in 1964, when he won the Japan Record Award’s New Artist of the Year.
+His early songs "Kimi Dake wo" and "Junanasai no Kono Mune ni" became hits in 1964, when he won the Japan Record Award's New Artist of the Year.

 His other hit songs included "Hoshi Musume" and "Hoshi no Flamenco."